NEW TO YOUTUBE | Frank Peter Zimmermann’s 1992 Performance of Prokofiev’s Violin Concerto No. 1

 "But later, when I came back to it just recently a couple of years ago and played it with Mariss Jansons and the Bavarian radio orchestra, I approached the piece completely in a much harsher, or let’s say sarcastic way."

-Reflecting on his artistic grown, he said that over the years, "all these debut pieces at that time, let’s say Mendelssohn, Dvorak, or Beethoven, develop more and more to a kind of slimmer, more classic, more risky direction; that is what changed."
+Reflecting on his artistic growth, he said that over the years, "all these debut pieces at that time, let’s say Mendelssohn, Dvorak, or Beethoven, develop more and more to a kind of slimmer, more classic, more risky direction; that is what changed."

 Having debuted with major orchestras and conductors from a young age, he maintains: "My career developed in a very natural, not too fast, way.
 If I would have to restart 1992, I would probably do the same again."